deepjyotisaha/contoso-super-agent-aks-poc/README.md

-# Contoso Super Agent — AKS POC
+# Contoso Super Agent — Azure Kubernetes Service (AKS) POC

 A Proof of Concept demonstrating how a **Microsoft M365 Custom Engine Agent** (CEA) communicates with an enterprise orchestrator agent hosted on **Azure Kubernetes Service (AKS)**.